 Downloading WordPress itself from WordPress.org is free, and customizable WordPress themes can run from the gamut from being free to costing about $200.
 For advice on building a WordPress website, take a peek at these excellent articles:

 Keep in mind that you will need a reliable WordPress hosting provider for your new freelancing website.
 While GoDaddy, AWS, Google Cloud, and others are focused on one-size-fits-all hosting solutions, WordPress-centric hosting companies – like Pressable – offer a platform that is custom-designed for the needs of WordPress websites.
-This includes automated WordPress core updates, 24/7 online support by real-world WordPress experts, a global content delivery network (CDN) for enhanced performance, and other features designed to make your site run better, as well as save you time and money.
+This includes automated WordPress core updates, 24/7 WordPress hosting support by real-world WordPress experts, a global content delivery network (CDN) for enhanced performance, and other features designed to make your site run better, as well as save you time and money.

 As a Freelancer, Should I Put Myself Up on Sites Like Upwork?